Basic reset steps

 Overheating or temporary glitch: Reset clears these

-SD card compatibility: Ensure the SD card meets U1 or U3 speed ratings and capacity limits.
+SD card compatibility: Ensure the SD card meets U1 or U3 speed ratings and capacity limits.- Ensure the power supply provides at least 2A of current for proper functionality.

 What do I do if my camera works without SD card?